AliceAlicek2304/fcj-workshop/content/5-Workshop/5.2-Prerequiste/1-Create-VPC/_index.md

    - **Checked**: Instances launched in this subnet automatically receive a public IPv4 address
    - **Unchecked**: Instances launched in this subnet do not receive a public IPv4 address unless specifically requested during launch

-   **ðŸ”’ Security Note**: For subnets that will host your RDS instances, ensure this setting is unchecked to prevent accidental public IP assignment.
+   **🔒 Security Note**: For subnets that will host your RDS instances, ensure this setting is unchecked to prevent accidental public IP assignment.

 5. Choose **Save** to apply your changes.

 ![Create a VPC](/images/1/0008.png?featherlight=false&width=90pc)

-\*\*⚠️\ Warning\*\*: Default subnets have auto-assign public IPv4 addresses enabled by default.
+\*\*⚠️ Warning\*\*: Default subnets have auto-assign public IPv4 addresses enabled by default.
 Always verify this setting when using default subnets for database deployments.